 The global outbreak of the COVID-19 pandemic and measures to mitigate the spread of COVID-19 caused unprecedented disruptions to the global and U.S. economies and impacted global demand for oil and petrochemical products.
 Future pandemics and other outbreaks of contagious diseases could result in similar or worse impacts and significant business and operational disruptions, including business closures, supply chain disruptions, travel restrictions, stay-at-home orders and limitations on the availability of workforces.
 Boardwalk Pipelines' operations are considered essential critical infrastructure under current Cybersecurity and Infrastructure Security Agency guidelines; however, if significant portions of Boardwalk Pipelines' workforce are unable to work effectively, including because of illness or quarantines or from the impacts of any potential future pandemics and other outbreaks of contagious diseases, its business could be materially adversely affected.
-Boardwalk Pipelines may also be unable to perform fully on its contracts, and its costs may increase as a result of any potential future pandemics and other outbreaks of contagious diseases.
-These cost increases may not be fully recoverable.
-It is possible that future pandemics and other outbreaks of contagious diseases could cause disruption in Boardwalk Pipelines' customers' business; cause delay, or limit the ability of its customers to perform, including in making timely payments to it.
+Boardwalk Pipelines may also be unable to perform fully on its contracts, and its costs may increase as a result of any potential future pandemics and other outbreaks of contagious diseases could cause disruption in Boardwalk Pipelines' customers' business; cause delay, or limit the ability of its customers to perform, including in making timely payments to it.
 Future pandemics and other outbreaks of contagious diseases could impact capital markets, which may impact Boardwalk Pipelines' customers' financial position.
-Future pandemics and other outbreaks of contagious diseases could impact capital markets, which may impact Boardwalk Pipelines' customers' financial position.
-Future pandemics and other outbreaks of contagious diseases could impact capital markets, which may impact Boardwalk Pipelines' customers' financial position.
-Future pandemics and other outbreaks of contagious diseases could impact capital markets, which may
+Future pandemics and other outbreaks of contagious diseases may also have the effect of increasing several of the other risk factors contained herein.